Cumulocity-IoT/cumulocity-analytics-management/README.md

 * to upload the latest plugin release into your tenant, just go to the [Releases](https://github.com/SoftwareAG/cumulocity-analytics-management/releases) and download the analytics-extension.zip package.
 * login to your Cumulocity IoT Tenant, open Administration--Ecosystem--Extensions -> Add extension package
 * upload analytics-extension.zip
-* login to your Cumulocity IoT Tenant and clone Cumulocity standard application in  Administration--Applications--CHOOSE_STANARD_APPLICATION_TO_CONE -> Clone.
+* login to your Cumulocity IoT Tenant and clone Cumulocity standard application in  Administration--Applications--CHOOSE_STANDARD_APPLICATION_TO_CONE -> Clone.
 * to add the modified Cumulocity standard application click on Clone application.
 After that, select Upload web application and drop the pre-downloaded zip-folder into the field.
 * install plugin in cloned application